Divide-By-0/ideas-for-projects-people-would-use/README.md

 - A Vitalik-style blog post on accumulators.
 Explaining the difference between RSA accumulator, merkle trees, hashed prefix tries, etc along with time and space complexity for set inclusion and set exclusion, with and without ZK.
 Might also inspire a new idea for a ZK friendly accumulator (although Merkle trees are already quite efficient).
 - Put the [Mao card game](https://en.wikipedia.org/wiki/Mao_(card_game) ) on chain, with a rule like any new rule must be < 20 characters of code.
 This game would be perfect to demo both programability of blockchains, and provide a fun twist to one of my favorite card games.
 Can also be off-chain tbh.
 - Gas station network v2 mainnet frontend, even for simple ERC20 sends.
 Would allow people to send transactions to the chain without any eth in their wallet; there are no live mainnet frontends right now.
-- Integrate Plonky2/Nova into circom, with a Solidity verifier
+- Integrate Plonky2/Nova as proving backends in circom, with Solidity verifiers
 - A very simple browser extension that detects if a website that claims to be ZK is sending any information to a server, or is really clientside only
 - Create a GitHub org for non-censored DeFi frontends, as suggested [here](https://twitter.com/smsunarto/status/1560897907405901824).
 Host them under an uncensorable domain as well.